JetBrains/intellij-community/python/helpers/python-skeletons/README.md

 Skeletons should respect PEP-8 and PEP-257 style guides.

 The most simple way of specifying types in skeletons is Sphinx docstrings.
-Function annoatations could be used for specifying types, but they are available only for Python 3.
+Function annotations could be used for specifying types, but they are available only for Python 3.

 There is no standard notation for specifying types in Python code.
 We propose